Beyond MMD: Evaluating Graph Generative Models with Geometric Deep Learning: Related Works

 We can employ an auto-regressive model that satisfies these two goals:

-In our case, $x_t$ will be the $t$-th action of adding a node or adding an edge.
+where $T$ is the total number of generation steps, and $A^{(i)}_t$ represents the adjacency matrix of $G^{(i)}$ after step $t$ of the generation process, which may involve adding a node, adding an edge, or more generally modifying existing connections.
 However, as the complexity of the graph increases, the evaluation of the generative process becomes more challenging and must consider various structural aspects and properties, such as degree distribution, clustering coefficient, community structure, motif prevalence, and connectivity patterns, which are essential for accurately reflecting the characteristics of real-world graphs.
 While some approaches rely on visual inspection of the generated graphs, we argue that this is not a reliable method for evaluating the performance of GGMs.
 Most recent approaches rely on Maximum Mean Discrepancy (MMD) as a metric to assess the distribution of graph properties in the generated ensemble.

 In the following, two state-of-the-art GGM approaches are introduced. \paragraph{GRAN} \textit{Graph Recurrent Attention Network} (GRAN)~\cite{liao2020efficientgraphgenerationgraph} is an auto-regressive graph generative model that leverages the attention mechanism and Graph Neural Networks (GNNs) to generate graphs sequentially, simulating a growth process.
 The model generates blocks of nodes and their connections to the existing graph at each step.